A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Experiments

-\subsection{Image data CelebA and MNIST}
+\subsection{Image Data CelebA and MNIST}

-To demonstrate that bfVAE combined with FVH-LT and DBSR-LS can uncover meaningful disentangled latent structure beyond tabular settings, we examine image data in this section, Importantly, our focus is not on optimizing reconstruction fidelity, but on identifying interpretable and semantically distinct factors encoded in the latent space.

-\textbf{CelebA.} In the FVH-LT analysis of CelebA that contains three color channels (red, green, and blue), heatmaps were first computed separately by channel, then globally normalized and merged to produce a composite visualization in Fig.~\ref{fig:celeba}(a).
-The LT of a representative image (Fig.~\ref{fig:celeba}(b)) illustrates how informative LDs correspond to meaningful facial features in CelebA images.
-Specifically, FVH-LT accurately displays which meaningful facial features correspond to which informative LD, aiding the interpretability.
-For example, LT of LD1 produces no visible change in the reconstruction and results in a completely dark heatmap in Fig.~\ref{fig:celeba}(a) and \ref{fig:celeba}(b), indicating the non-informativeness of LD1.
-In contrast, LT of LD2 reflects changes in azimuth (horizontal head orientation) given that the FVH-LT heatmap highlights the left and right regions of the face; LD4 primarily encodes background; LD5 encodes skin complexity, LD14 seems to encode gender information, and LD15 encodes forehead.
+The FVH-LT results in CelebA and MNIST are visualized in Figs.~\ref{fig:celeba} and \ref{fig:mnist_fvhlt}, respectively.
+CelebA contains three color channels (red, green, and blue).
+In the FVH-LT analysis, heatmaps were first computed separately by channel, then globally normalized and merged to produce a composite visualization in Fig.~\ref{fig:celeba}(a).
+The LT of a representative image in Figs.~\ref{fig:celeba}(b) and \ref{fig:mnist_fvhlt}(b) illustrates how informative LDs correspond to meaningful pixels in the images.
+The results clearly demonstrate the specific factors each dimension represents, highlighting the disentangled structure captured in the latent space.